If a chromium-related illness has set you back, we'll help you move forward

 What are the health problems associated with chromium poisoning?

-Low levels of chromium are typically removed by the body and may not produce any obvious symptoms.
+Low levels of chromium are typically removed by the and may not produce any obvious symptoms.
 Acute exposure may lead to a number of health problems, including:

 - Occupational asthma